ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb_2.md

 ## Overview

 In this tutorial, you will learn how to take an existing template created by another community member in Core and create a script that alters the template to perform an action upon player interaction.
+Hello jce!

 Together, we will create something that brightens every room: a light switch!

-When a player presses ++F++ while near the light switch, it will flip and either turn on or off the light, simulating an electric current to the bulb.
+When a player presses ++F++ while near the light switch, it will flip and either turn on or off the light.
+It will simulate an electric current to the bulb.

 ![Light Switch And Bulb](../img/LightBulb/updates/LightbulbMain.jpg){: .image-frame .center loading="lazy" }